kuro-jojo/exercise_fullstack_withings/IMPROVEMENTS.md

 ### For the frontend project, we can consider the following improvements:

 - Add the bonus features mentioned in the README.
+- Improve the project structure and code organization.